veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 ### Heroku

+#### What is Heroku?

+[Heroku](https://www.heroku.com) is a "platform as a service" that enables developers to build, run, and operate applications entirely in the cloud.
+In particular, Heroku allows quick and easy deployment of apps, either manually through a CLI or through the Heroku web interface.

+#### Why and how are we using it?

 We are using Heroku for two purposes:

 - to allow us to quickly deploy a fixed branch to the web